 On an iOS device, whether it’s your iPhone, iPod touch, or iPad, there is nothing to configure because the feature is always enabled by default.
 It’s just a matter of using the right touch gesture to access it.
 To preview links in Safari for iOS, just do the following:

 Step 1: Launch Safari on your iOS device and load a web page with hyperlinks.

 Step 2: Tap and hold on a hyperlink for a couple of seconds until an action sheet appears.

 Step 3: This action sheet shows you the destination URL at the top and also includes other options, such as opening the link in a new tab, adding the link to your Reading list, and copying the link.

-The whole point of this feature, which is disabled by default on a bone-stock OS X machine, but is enabled by default on your iOS device, is to help with security by letting you know where your web browsing experience is going to take you.
+The whole point of this feature, which is disabled by default on a bone-stock Mac, but is enabled by default on your iOS device, is to help with security by letting you know where your web browsing experience is going to take you.
 It can be an immersive way of ensuring you only click on the links that you intend to visit, and can prevent unwanted visitations to potentially harmful web sites.

 - How to preview a link in Safari for Mac without opening a new tab

 - 9 ways 3D Touch can make you more productive in Safari